-In patients with reduced urine output, crystalluria has been observed very rarely, predominantly with parenteral therapy.
+In patients with reduced urine output, crystalluria (including acute renal injury) has been observed very rarely, predominantly with parenteral therapy.
 During the administration of high doses of amoxicillin, it is advisable to maintain adequate fluid intake and urinary output in order to reduce the possibility of amoxicillin crystalluria.
-In patients with bladder catheters, a regular check of patency should be maintained (see section 4.9).
+In patients with bladder catheters, a regular check of patency should be maintained (see sections 4.8 and 4.9).